 MaxCare is CarMax’s optional extended warranty that goes beyond the standard 90-day or 4,000-mile limited warranty.
 It’s designed to help cover the cost of unexpected repairs and provide buyers with added peace of mind.

-Deductible Options: You can choose the amount you pay per repair visit, typically ranging from $50 to $600.
+Deductible Options: You can choose the amount you pay per repair visit, typically between $50 and $600.

 Extra Benefits: Often includes 24/7 roadside assistance, rental car coverage, and access to a national network of repair shops.